xinglun88/learngit/readme.txt

-¹þ¹þ¹þ£¬git is a version control system
-ÄãºÃ, Git is free software.
+¹þ¹þ¹þ£¬git is a distributed version control system ÄãºÃ, Git is free software.